regulad/PepperCord/README.md

 * `PEPPERCORD_SLASH_COMMANDS`: Optional.
 If slash commands should be disabled.
 * `PEPPERCORD_HOME_GUILD`: Optional.
 Used as the main guild.
 * `PEPPERCORD_SCRATCH_CHANNEL`: Optional.
 Used as a channel for images.
+* `PEPPERCORD_UPTIMEROBOT`: Optional.
+If running under https://replit.com, this will allow the container to stay alive forever using a UptimeRobot API token.

 # Extending